Configuring a Pipeline

 • Create Table

-Warehouse Data warehouse to use.
+Warehouse Data warehouse.

 If you have a warehouse defined as a Snowflake pipeline default, this property is already configured.
 Update the warehouse as needed.